-Home of the Big 5, Tanzania is also the stage for the Great Migration, which plays out partly on the vast plains of the Serengeti.
-Each year, over 1.5 million wildebeest, a fair number of gazelles, and small following of zebra seek better grazing areas.
-To the south of the Serengeti lies a wildlife trove, hidden in the volcanically-rich and fertile soil of the Ngorongoro Crater and the pink-tinged, flamingo-infested waters of Lake Natron.
+Home of the Big 5, Tanzania plays host to the Great Migration, where over 1.5 million wildebeest journey through the vast plains of the Serengeti in search of better grazing areas.
+To the south lies a wildlife trove, hidden in the volcanically rich and fertile soil of the Ngorongoro Crater and the pink-tinged, flamingo-beset waters of Lake Natron.

 Further east and beyond the coastline are Africa’s own spice islands.
 With a culture stemming from an amalgamation of Swahili and Arab influences, the palm frond-littered shorelines, pearly-white sands, and spice-rich markets of Pemba Island or the mystery around famous Stone Town residents such as Freddie Mercury and slave trader, Tippu Tip, are sure to entice visitors into staying a while longer.

 We've taken the liberty to answer everything you may need to know about visiting Tanzania